 There are a couple of ways to get your profile data into a Copernica database.
-You can manually enter the profile them, one profile at a time, or you can use our API to synchronize profiles automatically.
-It is also possible to import profiles from a CSV or tab delimited file (the type of files that you can edit with spreadsheet software).
+You can manually enter the profiles one at a time or you can use our API to synchronize profiles automatically.
+It is also possible to import profiles from a CSV or tab separated file (the type of files that you can edit with spreadsheet software).

 The import file

 Your import file has to be formatted in a specific manner to be suitable for an import.
 It must be a tab or comma delimited file and the first line should hold the names of the database fields into which you are going to import.
+The file must be UTF-8 encoded and we recommend all users to put quotes around their field values.
 It should look similar to this:

 After you've uploaded a field you must link the columns in the file to fields in the database.
 This is normally a very straightforward job: the column "firstname" gets linked to the field "firstname" in the database.
 If the database does not (yet) have a "firstname" field, you can link the column to a different field or you can directly use the import module to add a new field to the database.

 When you're linking the columns you can also assign the key fields.
-With this keys fields you can use imports to update profiles.
+These keys fields will allow you to use imports to update profiles.
 For each line in the import file, Copernica searches for matching profiles based on the selected keys and updates these matching profiles.
-You can also configure what you want to do with lines for which no matching profiles are found: ignore these lines or you can create new profiles.
+You can also configure what should be done when no matching profile is found: you can ignore these lines or create new profiles.

 To import a layered database with profiles and subprofiles you need a special notation for the field names in the import header.
 For each of the fields in the collection you use the "collectionname.fieldname" notation.
 If you're running a pet shop and you have a customer database with for each customer a collection of its pets you can import the following file:

-You notice that "John Doe" is mentioned twice.
+Notice that "John Doe" is mentioned twice.
 This is the same customer "John Doe" that happens to have two pets: Blacky the dog and Princess the cat.
-Because each subprofile (the pets) has to be entered on a separate line the profile data ("John Doe") is repeated too.
+Because each subprofile (the pets) has to be entered on a separate line, the profile data ("John Doe") is repeated.
 Do make sure that you have assigned the right key fields (for example the combination Firstname, Lastname and City) to allow Copernica to recognize that the two "John Doe" lines refer to one profile, instead of handling the lines as two separate profiles: one with a dog and one with a cat.

 All the settings for periodic imports are the same as for uploaded imports.
 For periodic imports you also have to link columns to fields and you also can assign the key columns.
 The only difference is that the import dialog has an extra tab that you can use to set the import interval.